xvc check-ignore

 The .xvcignore file format is identical to .gitignore file format.

-# Add patterns of files xvc should ignore, which could improve
+$ cat .xvcignore # Add patterns of files xvc should ignore, which could improve # the performance. # It's in the same format as .gitignore files. .DS_Store my-dir/my-file

 If you supply paths from the CLI, they are checked against the ignore rules in .xvcignore.